how to deal with haters in life

 There will always be negative people who nag about every little thing we do, no matter what we decide to pursue in life.

 Whether you try to please everyone or be as authentic as possible, they’ll always be around.
 That’s because the issue lies with them, and not necessarily with you.
-They project their weaknesses and insecurities onto others.
+They project their weaknesses and insecurities onto others instead of taking ownership and resolving these issues.

 But what we can influence is how we respond to haters.
-Let me explain how.
+Here’s how.

-My 20 best tips for how to deal with haters in life
+My 20 best tips to deal with haters in life

 Illustration of a prohibition sign with the word “hate” written on it.
 This indicates that hating on others is forbidden.